 Last year alone, Snapchat lost over $515 million last year but is still worth $25 billion dollars, and could be worth over $50 Billion by 2020.
 Again, that makes zero sense.
 How can a company be losing so much money and still be worth so much?!
 They have the audience and they’ve got it strong.
 Investors know that as long as they can keep growing in their monthly user number, they will find a way to make money from them.

 The reason why Google, Facebook, Twitter, Instagram, and other massive companies, are so successful is that they are really just larger more complex versions of email newsletters.
 They have unimaginable amounts of user data, which they leverage to deliver adverts to the right audience.

 How do you build an audience?

-Take a stroll with me down memory lane, my uncle had just bought I and my little brother, these small little radio sets with earpieces, we feeling on top of the world (until we broke it that is, long story).
-I scanned the radio stations for anything I deemed fit for my 13 year old ears (anything but news).
+Take a stroll with me down memory lane, my uncle had just bought I and my little brother, these small little radio sets with earpieces, we feel on top of the world (until we broke it that is, long story).
+I scanned the radio stations for anything I deemed fit for my 13-year-old ears (anything but news).

 If you keep producing quality content to for your followers, consistently.
 Unconsciously, they’ll become believers, and when they become believers: they buy anything you’ve got to sell.

 Continually giving your audience a teaspoon of sugar is how you get them hooked on the packet.Seun the Sage

 Your focus should be building trust.
 It’s all about the long game, brilliant brands understand that.